 The Walkmen – Lisbon

-The Vaccines – What Did You Expect form The Vaccines?
+The Vaccines – What Did You Expect from The Vaccines?

 07. Tell us about the last song you wrote?

-The last song we wrote is our new single “21”, which we’re giving away for free here.
+The last song we wrote is our new single “21.”
 We wrote and recorded the song in our apartment over what happened to be the thickest and nastiest heat wave of the summer.
 Some songs take time to develop and take shape, others write themselves.
 Even in the debilitating heat, the latter was the case with this one.

 08. Who would be some dream collaborators?